 After a user authorizes your application, we issue a redirect to your redirect_uri with a code parameter.

 The host and path components of your redirect URI must exactly match (including trailing slashes) your registered redirect_uri.
 You may also include additional query parameters in the supplied redirect_uri, if you need to vary your behavior dynamically.
 You can check out the examples given below:

 However, if your request is denied by the user, then we will redirect the user to your redirect URI with the following parameters:

 |error reason||The user did not authorize the request|

 |invalid scope||An invalid scope string was sent|

 Now you need to exchange the code you have received in the previous step for an access token.
-In order to make this exchange, you simply have to POST this code to our Access Token endpoint "POST /connect/token".
+In order to make this exchange, you simply have to POST this code to our token endpoint "POST /connect/token".

 These are the required parameters:

 |code||Required.
 The authorization code returned from the initial request|